ARodriguez05/Quantum-Machine-Learning/README.md

   * __Number of training samples :__ The number of samples you want to use for training.
 For binary encryption/decryption, you can use a built-in function to generate your binary arrays at random, specific arrays or use built-in datasets and see whereas your dataset contains too much data or not enough for your networks.

   * __Type of neural network :__ This is where your choose which neural network you want to simulate.
 It can either be a classic or quantum neural network and, in the case of a classic neural network, a regular one with a Dense layer only or a Convolutional network.

+## Patch note

+### v 1.0 (2021/06/14)

+This project can currently simulates up to 8-bits XOR decryption for any type of neural network featured (see #Results).
+You can also push further the simulation by choosing random datasets with binary arrays of up to 32 bits for **classic** and **convolutional** networks only.
+Quantum neural networks can decipher up to 10-bits long datasets but the training time is abysmal (almost 2 hours).
+Since those quantum networks can only rely on entanglement their performances are still quite underwhelming as compared to their classic counterparts (reaching almost 100% accuracy on lengthy datasets, convolutional networks will require more filters).

 ## Results